FriedrichRavaDev/Space-Simulation/README.md

 Ever wondered how it feels to colonize Mars using phisics?
-Well, now ou can experiment it!
+Well, now you can experiment it!